SLKTraining/First/README.md

-# First and Last Anshu Shubham
+# First and Last Nitin Kumar